norulshahlam/spring-boot-kafka-tutorials/README.md

 <details>
 <summary><b>Replication Factor & In-Sync Replicas</b></summary>

-`Replication factor` — number of copies of each partition stored across brokers. `replication.factor=1` means a single copy; `replication.factor=3` means three copies on three brokers.
+`Replication factor` — number of copies of each partition stored across brokers. `replication.factor=1` means a single copy;

+e.g. if we have 3 brokers and 1 topic with 3 partitions and `replication.factor=2`, the partitions will be distributed as follows:
+- Broker 1: Partition 0 (Leader), Partition 1 (Follower)
+- Broker 2: Partition 1 (Leader), Partition 2 (Follower)
+- Broker 3: Partition 2 (Leader), Partition 0 (Follower)
+- Here, each partition has one leader and one follower replica.
+If Broker 1 goes down, Partition 0's leader role will be taken over by its follower replica on Broker 3.

+If we send 1st message, it will go to Partition 0 (Leader) on Broker 1.
+Then if we send a 2nd message, it will go to Partition 1 (Leader) on Broker 2 and so on.
+The rotation continues for subsequent messages.
+This is how Kafka achieves load balancing across partitions.

+`replication.factor=3` means three copies on three brokers.
+It means that if one broker goes down, there are still two copies available.
+No of brokers must be >= replication factor.

 `min.insync.replicas` — minimum number of replicas that must be in the ISR (in-sync replicas) for the broker to accept writes when the producer uses `acks=all`.
 If the number of in-sync replicas falls below this value, writes with `acks=all` will be rejected.